Systolic Heart Failure - Topic Overview

 is the phase of your heartbeat when your heart pumps blood.

 Tests may show a low ejection fraction.
 This means that your left ventricle isn't working as well as normal.
+Doctors sometimes call it heart failure with reduced ejection fraction.

 What causes it?